NguQuang/RISC_SPM/README.md

 2. Controll Unit ( Controller )
 3. Memory Unit ( RAM )

-Program instructions and data are stored in memory
+Program instructions and data are stored in memory ( RAM ).

 Instructions are fetched from memory synchronously, decoded and executed to :
 - Operate on data with ALU